Specialist in Cancer, Incontinence & Robotic Surgery

 - Life Member, Society for Men’s Health (Singapore)

-Dr Chin is a Senior Consultant Urologist based at Mt Elizabeth Novena Hospital (MNH).
+Dr Chin is a Senior Consultant Urologist of 29 years experience who is based at Mt Elizabeth Novena Hospital (MNH).
 He is also Adjunct Associate Professor in the Department of Surgery at National University of Singapore (NUS) where he is a clinical tutor and examiner for the final year Medical and Dental students at the Yong Loo Lin School of Medicine.
 He is also Visiting Consultant to the Department of Urology at National University Hospital (NUH) and Changi General Hospital (CGH).

 Dr Chin graduated from the National University of Singapore (NUS) in 1986.
 In 1991, he passed the surgery fellowship exams at the Royal Colleges of Surgeons of Glasgow (FRCSG), Edinburgh (FRCSE) as well as the Masters of Medicine (MMed) degree from NUS.
 His subspecialty training was at Bristol Urological Institute (BUI) in the United Kingdom (1996-1997), where he majored in oncology, incontinence and urodynamics.

 Dr Chin is renowned for his surgical expertise in urinary cancers, i.e. kidney, bladder, prostate and testis.
 He is accredited to perform laparoscopic and robotic surgery.
 He did his Robotic Urology residency program in 2005 at University of California, Irvine in the USA.
-He is now a proctor for robotic surgery and is the first urologist in Singapore to be conversant with all 3 generations of the da Vinci robot (viz.
-Standard, Si and Xi model).
+He is now a proctor for robotic surgery and is the first urologist in Singapore to be conversant with all 3 da Vinci robotic systems (viz.
+Standard, Si and Xi).
+He demonstrated the latest da Vinci Xi robot to The Straits Times ; the story was featured in pages B6 + B7 of ST (27 June 2022) and the interactive video can be watched from the link: https://www.straitstimes.com/singapore/interactive-how-robots-are-changing-surgery.

 a) Cancer & Robotic Surgery

 i) Prostate cancer: Dr Chin has been doing robotic prostatectomy since 2005.
-His experience now spans more than 500 robotic prostatectomies.
-His usual surgery time is 2 hours, the fastest being 1 hr 30 mins.
-The largest cancerous prostate he has removed is 120 gm.
+His experience now spans more than 1000 cases.
+His usual surgery time is 2 hours.
+The largest cancerous prostate he has removed is 120 gm, with the youngest patient being 42 years old.

-iii) Bladder cancer: While majority of bladder cancers are removed endoscopically (TURBT), more advanced cancers require removal of the whole bladder (radical cystectomy).
+iii) Bladder cancer: While majority of bladder cancers are removed endoscopically (TURBT), advanced cancers require removing the whole bladder (radical cystectomy).
 Classically, this is done via open surgery.
 In 2010, Dr Chin did his first radical cystectomy using the da Vinci robot.

 Dr Chin’s Milestones in Robotic Surgery